daronenko/delivery_service/README.md

 * `make build-debug` - debug build of the service with all the assertions and sanitizers enabled
 * `make build-release` - release build of the service with LTO
-* `make test-debug` - does a `make build-debug` and runs all the tests on the result
+* `make test-debug` - builds and runs all the tests on the result
-* `make test-release` - does a `make build-release` and runs all the tests on the result
+* `make test-release` - builds and runs all the tests on the result
 * `make service-start-debug` - builds the service in debug mode and starts it
 * `make service-start-release` - builds the service in release mode and starts it
 * `make` or `make all` - builds and runs all the tests in release and debug modes